MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Remove the "Congratulations!" page and "What's new in Azure Information Protection" page for first-time use.

-- For the scanner: The ScanMode parameter from Set-AIPScannerConfiguration is renamed to **Enforce**, with values of Off and On.
+- For the scanner:

+    - The ScanMode parameter from Set-AIPScannerConfiguration is renamed to **Enforce**, with values of Off and On.

+    - To use a default label, you no longer need to configure a default label as a policy setting and instead, just specify this default label with the repository configuration.

 ## Version 1.26.6.0